Theater and Film

 Yeston holds a PhD. from Yale University and BA and MA degrees from both Yale and Clare College, Cambridge Universities.
 He was Associate Professor and Director of Undergraduate Studies in Music at Yale for eight years, twice cited by the undergraduates as being among Yale’s top ten professors and was Director of the BMI Music Theatre Advanced Workshop in New York City for twenty five years.
-As a musicologist he is the author of “The Stratification of Musical Rhythm”– a seminal music theory text noted for its groundbreaking innovation in his original theory of rhythm, and “Readings in Schenker Analysis” - a compendium of academic essays elucidating the study of tonality as conceived by the noted theorist Heinrich Schenker – both books published by Yale University Press, in addition to scholarly articles including “Rubato and The Middleground” published in The Journal of Music Theory.
+As a musicologist he is the author of “The Stratification of Musical Rhythm”– a seminal music theory text noted for its groundbreaking innovation in his original theory of rhythm (recently republished in Chinese) and “Readings in Schenker Analysis” - a compendium of academic essays elucidating the study of tonality as conceived by the noted theorist Heinrich Schenker – both books published by Yale University Press, in addition to scholarly articles including “Rubato and The Middleground” published in The Journal of Music Theory.

-He is a lifetime member of the Council of the Dramatists Guild, and served on the Board of the Songwriters Hall of Fame, The Kleban Foundation and The Kurt Weill Foundation.
-He also served on the editorial boards of Musical Quarterly and the advisory board of the Yale University Press Broadway Series.
+He is a lifetime member of the Council of the Dramatists Guild, a founding member of the Society for Music Theory, and served on the Board of the Songwriters Hall of Fame, The Kleban Foundation and The Kurt Weill Foundation.
+He has also served on the editorial boards of Musical Quarterly and the advisory board of the Yale University Press Broadway Series.
 Yeston was a Kayden Visiting Artist at Harvard University in 1998, received The Elaine Kaufman Cultural Center Creative Arts Award in New York as Artist of The Year, and was The Encompass Opera’s Lifetime Achievement Honoree in 2009.
 He is an Ambassador of The Society of Composers and Lyricists, received the Emerson College Artist of Distinction Award, The Sheldon Harnick Award for Creative Excellence, and holds an Honorary Doctorate from Five Towns College.
 More meaningful to him than any of the above are the awards and accomplishments of his almost four decades of brilliant students.
 As Ned Rorem has pointed out, “Artists exult in their own self-discovery; teachers exult in the self-discovery of others.”